TextUp/textup-microservices/README.md

 * As [recommended by Serverless, environment variables stored in AWS Parameter Store](https://serverless.com/blog/serverless-secrets-api-keys/) (within AWS Systems Manager)
 * Currently, we use [IAM to manage externally-issued SSL certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html)
     * AWS ACM is the recommended certificate manager so IAM-managed certificates can only be accessed via the AWS CLI (no console access)
-    * Note that all our IAM-managed certificates have paths prefixed with `/cloudfront` in order to be [usable with Cloudfront as required in the docs](https://aws.amazon.com/premiumsupport/knowledge-center/custom-ssl-certificate-cloudfront/)
+    * Note that our IAM-managed certificates have paths prefixed with `/cloudfront` in order to be [usable with Cloudfront as required in the docs](https://aws.amazon.com/premiumsupport/knowledge-center/custom-ssl-certificate-cloudfront/)
+    * **Because Serverless uses CloudFormation to deploy, only ACM-managed certificates are supported**
 * [AWS Lambda execution context is reused for a period of time](https://docs.aws.amazon.com/lambda/latest/dg/running-lambda-code.html), so keep expensive initializations outside of the export body

 ## Helpful links